 How to report a taxable scholarship

-If you’re reporting a taxable scholarship — whether because you received payment for services or because you used the money for a nonqualified expense like room and board — you’ll typically receive a W-2 form and will report it as taxable income on the “wages, salaries, tips” line of Form 1040.
+If you’re reporting a taxable scholarship — because you received payment for services or because you used the money for a nonqualified expense — you’ll typically receive a W-2 form.
+You’ll then report the amount listed as taxable income on the “wages, salaries, tips” line of Form 1040.

-However, you’ll need to report this income even if you don’t receive a W-2.
-If you don’t have this document, you’ll enter “SCH” and the taxable amount on the dotted line beside the “wages, salaries, tips” line of Form 1040.
+Even if you don’t receive a W-2, you should still report this income on your taxes.
+If you don’t have this document, you’ll enter “SCH” and the taxable amount on the dotted line beside the “wages, salaries, tips” line of the 1040 form.

 Other education tax credits and deductions

-- Lifetime Learning Credit (LLC): This credit allows students to claim 20 percent of the first $10,000 of qualified education expenses per year (with a maximum credit of $2,000).
+- Lifetime learning credit (LLC): This credit allows students to claim 20 percent of the first $10,000 of qualified education expenses per year (with a maximum credit of $2,000).
 This can apply to students of all levels; undergraduate, graduate and professional degrees can qualify, with no time restriction.
-To receive the full credit, borrowers’ MAGI must be below $59,000 for single filers and $118,000 for married filing jointly.
-The amount is phased out for borrowers with a MAGI between $59,000 and $69,000 ($118,000 and $138,000 for joint filers).
+To receive the full credit, borrowers’ MAGI must be below $80,000 for single filers and $160,000 for married filing jointly.
+The amount is phased out for borrowers with a MAGI between $80,000 and $90,000 ($160,000 and $180,000 for joint filers).